-Targets in the .22 rimfire pistol silhouette event consist of metal chickens set at 25 yards, javalina (pigs) set at 50 yards, turkeys set at 75 yards and rams set at 100 yards.
-The targets are 3/8 scale duplicates of their full size high power rifle target counterparts.
-All shooting is done off-hand and each shooter fires one round at each of the ten animals in front of them and then moves to their next shooting position and shoots ten more until they have fired ten rounds at each of the four shooting position for a total of forty rounds fired.
-Each shooter goes through the targets twice for a total of eighty rounds fired.
-What always makes the shooting of silhouettes so much fun is that there is no waiting to recover a target to see how well one did.
-With every round fired, there is either the clang of a hit and the animal falls from its stand, or there is nothing but the sound of the shot and a miss.
+Targets for the .22 rimfire rifle silhouette match consist of metal chickens set at 40 yards, pigs set at 60 yards, turkeys set at 77 yards and rams set at 100 yards.
+These distances are approximate.
+The targets are both 1/5 and 3/8 scale duplicates of their full-size high power rifle target counterparts.
+All shooting is done off-hand and each shooter fires one round at each of the ten animals.
+The bottom row of animals first and then the top row.
+The shooter then moves to their next shooting position and shoots ten more until they have fired ten rounds at each of the four shooting positions for a total of forty rounds fired.
+The course of fire is then repeated after a break, for a total of eighty rounds.

 A special shout out to Jim Garges, one shooter (Jim) indicated he hit all the targets but only shot one relay.
 Nice shooting Jim!

 In an attempt to make the match a little less changeling, because the standard rifle targets are very small; I mixed rifle and pistol targets.
 The pistol targets are larger and hopefully easier to hit.